-What Can a Handyman Do in Texarkana, Texas?
+What Can a Handyman Do Without a License in Texarkana, Texas?

 Texas does not issue a general "handyman" or "general contractor" license at the state level; instead, Texas licenses specific trades (plumbing, electrical, HVAC, etc.) and many other improvements are regulated through local permits and local business registration.
 A handyman can typically perform non-licensed, non-permitted minor repairs and cosmetic work, but any work in licensed trades (especially plumbing, electrical, HVAC) generally requires the appropriate state license or work must be performed under a licensed contractor.
 Texarkana (Texas side) may require a city business registration/occupational license and permits depending on the scope of work.